 - Other issues to be addressed.

-There will also be a lot of issues that need to be addressed on e-commerce transaction and restricted credit.
+There will also be a lot of issues that need to be addressed on e-commerce transactions and restricted credit.
 Although each state will have its own GST, there will be multiple rules for each act.
 Moreover, there will be separate credit rules for integrated GST, central GST, and state GST.
 Studies also suggest there will be a substantial increase in the costs of paperwork and compliance.

 With these issues to be addressed, many quarters are calling for the implementation in stages.
 The argument that this strategy will reveal possible hurdles in need of attention, as well as improving the IT infrastructure that is vital to a successful GST.

 Although there are apprehensions on the implementation of the GT one thing is for sure—many sectors of the economy are looking forward to the day when the GST will be finally implemented.
-From the looks of it, this could be one way to help the third largest economy in Asia expand even further.
+From the looks of it, this could be one way to help the third-largest economy in Asia expand even further.